josealvarez97/MattBots-Public/README.md

 Also, you can always reach out to any of us if you have more questions about our team dyanamics at [jose@tecuntecs.com](mailto:jose@tecuntecs.com), [oscar@tecuntecs.com](mailto:oscar@tecuntecs.com), [luis@tecuntecs.com](mailto:luis@tecuntecs.com).

-*We are not done yet, but it's been a great adventure so far alongside this great team.*
+*We are not done yet, but it's been a wonderful adventure so far alongside this great team.*